On-ear vs over-ear headphones: which is better for noise-cancelling, the gym, kids and more

 Headphones come in all different styles, but one of the biggest misconceptions is that there's no difference between on-ear and over-ear headphones.
 They're both very different to earbuds, but that doesn't mean they're the same.
 Far from it.

 On-ear headphones have become less popular in recent years, with manufacturers preferring to focus on over-ear models.
-But there are still plenty of on-ear options available – the Sony WH-C520 is an excellent wireless headphones choice, while the Austrian Audio Hi-X50 and Grado SR325x are superb for fans of wired models.
+But there are still plenty of on-ear options available – the Sony WH-C520 is an excellent wireless headphones choice, while the Austrian Audio Hi-X50 and Grado SR80x are superb for fans of wired models.

 Both on-ear and over-ear models come in wired, wireless and noise-cancelling varieties, so there's plenty of choice whatever your needs.
 Not sure which is for you?
 Let's break down the differences between on-ear and over-ear headphones.

 The main difference is how they fit.
-On-ear headphones have smaller earcups, meaning they sit on your ear.
+On-ear headphones have smaller earcups, meaning they sit 'on' your ear.
 Over-ears have larger earcups that completely engulf your ears – hence they sit 'over' your ears.

-On-ear headphones sometimes come with a neckband instead of a headband (this rests on the back of the wearer's neck, instead of the top of their head).
+On-ear headphones sometimes come with a neckband instead of a headband – this rests on the back of the wearer's neck, instead of the top of their head.
 This design is more common with earbuds, however (though even then it's not all that common).

 Because of their nature, on-ear headphones tend to be smaller than over-ear headphones and so take up less space in a bag or pocket.
 But some people find certain pairs clamp a bit too tightly on their ears, exerting more pressure than is comfortable.